Report Filter

 Description

 As a central state agency, the Department of the Treasury provides statewide services to citizens, agencies, and institutions of the Commonwealth.
 The Administrative Services service area of Treasury provides the day-to-day management and control of the agency and its seven service areas.
-This service area includes the State Treasurer, Deputy State Treasurer and the functional areas of Procurement, Policy, Legislative Review, Facilities Maintenance, Human Resources, Information Technology, Internal Review and Controls, and Strategic Planning.
+This service area includes the State Treasurer, Deputy State Treasurer and the functional areas of Procurement, Policy, Legislative Review Facilities Maintenance, Human Resources, Information Systems, Internal Audit, Internal Controls, and Strategic Planning.

 Mission Alignment and Authority